fabacab/inline-gdocs-viewer/readme.txt

 Another option for sorting your table, for example, is to use the `query` attribute and pass along an appropriate [Google Charts API Query Language query that includes an `order by` clause](https://developers.google.com/chart/interactive/docs/querylanguage#Order_By).

+= Why am I getting errors when I try to use the `query` attribute? =

+If your `query` includes an angle bracket, such as a less than (`<`) or a greater than (`>`) sign, [WordPress will assume you are trying to write HTML](https://core.trac.wordpress.org/ticket/28564) and strip everything except the first word of your query, resulting in syntax error.
+Instead, use the URL-encoded equivalents of these characters (`%3C` and `%3E`, for `<` and `>`, respectively), which WordPress will pass to the plugin unmolested and which the plugin is specifically aware of how to handle correctly.

 == Change log ==

+= Version 0.6.2.2 =

+* [Bugfix](https://wordpress.org/support/topic/using-greaterless-than-signs-in-where-clause): Workaround WordPress parser garbling `<` and `>` comparison operators in `query` shortcode attribute.
+Instead, use the URL-encoded equivalents, `%3C` and `%3E`, respectively.

 = Version 0.6.2.1 =